Working Partners

 • Enjoy access to support, research, resources and collegial camaraderie

-• Live Sessions: Fridays, noon-1:30pm Eastern.
-A lively mix of short panels, useful presentations, FUN interactive cohort exercises and more
+• Weekly virtual Cohort meetings: A lively mix of short presentations, expert panels, interactive cohort exercises and more.
+(90 min, once a week)

 • Time commitment: 2-3 hours per week: live session (90 minutes) + time online